patrickbucher/elixir-basics/README.md

 name_length = String.length(name)
 ```

-By convention, many modules provides a `new` function, which creates a data
+By convention, many modules provide a `new` function, which creates a data
 object of the type the respective module deals with.

 ```elixir